Suspected herdsmen kill Man O’War member in Oyo - Vanguard News

 Oke has been buried according to sources.

-When contacted, the Oyo Police Command, speaking through it Public Relations Officer, DSP Adewale Osifeso, confirmed the incident, saying its investigations are still ongoing on the matter.
+When contacted, the Oyo Police Command, speaking through its Public Relations Officer, DSP Adewale Osifeso, confirmed the incident, saying its investigations are still ongoing on the matter.

 He said acting upon information, the police received the lifeless body of the deceased lying along Iwere-Ile Road.